gilbus/genuprimer/MANUAL.md

 An excerpt of the results shows that the results are again marked as expected or not. **For this to be correct you have to adjust `--pos` and `--size`.**

+### Use an additional FastaFile
+Let's say we have the following directory structure and want to create primers for a sequence inside `TAIR10_Chr1.fasta` but want to make sure that they will not bind to any sequence in the other chromosomes, which are stored in the file `TAIR10_Chr2-.fasta`.

+    .
+    ├── araport
+    │   ├── README.md
+    │   ├── TAIR10_Chr1.fasta
+    │   ├── TAIR10_Chr2-.fasta
+    │   └── TAIR10_Chr.all.fasta
+    ├── bowtie-index
+    │   ├── all_bowtie.1.ebwt
+    │   ├── all_bowtie.2.ebwt
+    │   ├── all_bowtie.3.ebwt
+    │   ├── all_bowtie.4.ebwt
+    │   ├── all_bowtie.rev.1.ebwt
+    │   └── all_bowtie.rev.2.ebwt
+    ├── genuprimer_araport.conf
+    ├── genuprimer.py
+    └── MANUAL.md

+    python genuprimer.py araport/TAIR10_Chr2-.fasta -c genuprimer_araport.conf -a araport/TAIR10_Chr1.fasta -v -o res3.csv --size 400 600 --pos 5863170 5863370

+So we told the program to generate the primer from the file containing chromosome 1 and to validate it against the other, see `-a` for additional information.
+We reused the previous config but changed `--size` and `--pos` which overwrite the respective settings inside the config which still contains our positional information for our region of interest inside Chr4 from the previous example.
+Our `bowtie-index` directory does now contain an additional index for `TAIR10_Chr2-.fasta`.

+### Pass primer3-parameters on command line
+By using the `--primer3` option on command line we are able to add or overwrite settings from the config, just like `--size` and `--pos` overwrite any existing values from the config.
+So if we would want to increase the number of generated primer pairs and adjust their minimal length we would use the following command.
+    > python genuprimer.py araport/TAIR10_Chr.all.fasta -c genuprimer_araport.conf -s 'Chr4' --primer3 PRIMER_NUM_RETURN 13 --primer3 PRIMER_MIN_SIZE = 15
+The `--primer3` option can be passed as often as necessary.
+Since using a config file is not mandatory, but recommended, this would another option to specify all `primer3` parameters found in the example inside the Config-Section